 The Rivian R1T has many package options to increase towing capacity so you can pull heavier travel trailers.

-The 315-mile range drops to around 150 while towing larger camping trailers but is one of the more powerful EV trucks currently available.
+The 315-mile range drops to around 150 while towing larger camping trailers, but it is one of the more powerful EV trucks currently available.